jvalegre/robert/docs/README.rst

 If you use any of the ROBERT modules, please include this citation:

 * `ROBERT v1.0, Alegre-Requena, J. V.; Dalmau, D. 2023. https://github.com/jvalegre/robert <https://github.com/jvalegre/robert>`__

+If you use the AQME module, please include this citation:

+* Alegre-Requena et al., AQME: Automated Quantum Mechanical Environments for Researchers and Educators.
+Wiley Interdiscip.
+Rev. Comput.
+Mol.
+Sci.
+2023, 13, e1663.

 Additionally, please include the corresponding reference for Scikit-learn and SHAP:

 * Pedregosa et al., Scikit-learn: Machine Learning in Python, J. Mach.
 Learn.
 Res.
 2011, 12, 2825-2830.